From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Proofs

 \subsection{Proof of Proposition \ref{gain tick}}

-We just give a sketch of proof here since the computations are essentially the same as for the proof of Proposition \ref{gain}.
-In particular, we do not introduce the volume $\varepsilon$ of limit orders and directly work in the asymptotic regime $\varepsilon$ tending to zero.
-We consider the gain of passive sell orders.
-The gain of passive buy orders can be deduced the way.\\
+We provide only a sketch of the proof, as the computations are essentially the same as in the proof of Proposition \ref{gain}.
+In particular, we omit the introduction of the limit order volume $\varepsilon$ and directly work in the asymptotic regime where $\varepsilon$ tends to zero.
+We analyze the gain of passive sell orders, noting that the gain for passive buy orders can be derived analogously.